charity-classification/ukcat/docs/method/machine-learning.md

 ## Refinements to models

-There are ways that could improve the performance of the models for producing the correct ICNPTSO results.
+There are ways that could improve the performance of the models for producing the correct ICNP/TSO results.
 Two of these methods have been tried (and offer no significant improvement over the base model), while the others could be tried in future research.

 ### Refinement 1: combine with tag classification

 This refinement involves using the keywords developed for the UK-CAT classification.
-As each UK-CAT tag has one or more "related" ICNPTSO categories, the method for this refinement was to first run the UK-CAT keywords against the charity text data (the name and activities).
-The unique set of related ICNPTSO categories found through these keywords could then be used to narrow down the set of allowed ICNPTSO categories from the machine learning model.
-The best result from the related ICNPTSO categories would be selected, using the probability from the machine learning model.
+As each UK-CAT tag has one or more "related" ICNP/TSO categories, the method for this refinement was to first run the UK-CAT keywords against the charity text data (the name and activities).
+The unique set of related ICNP/TSO categories found through these keywords could then be used to narrow down the set of allowed ICNP/TSO categories from the machine learning model.
+The best result from the related ICNP/TSO categories would be selected, using the probability from the machine learning model.

 This method produced an accuracy of 52%, slightly less than the base model.
-In around 14% of cases only one related ICNPTSO category was found which was chosen by default.
+In around 14% of cases only one related ICNP/TSO category was found which was chosen by default.
 And in a small number of cases (<5%) no related categories were found.
 There was no difference in the accuracy of this technique across the number of different tags found - it performed worse than the base model no matter how many related tags were found.

 The results of this refinement can be found in the `icnptso-ml-tag-test.ipynb` notebook.

 ### Refinement 2: classify by group first

 A second potential refinement was to split the classification problem into two stages.
-The first stage would classify charities into ICNPTSO groups (e.g. Education), with the second stage then deciding on the subcategory within the group.
+The first stage would classify charities into ICNP/TSO groups (e.g. Education), with the second stage then deciding on the subcategory within the group.
 This would involve one model to predict the group classification, then a series of models for the subcategories, one for each group.

 Applying this refinement did not produce any improvement in the accuracy generated.
 The accuracy of the group classification model was 69%, around the same as the accuracy at a group level for the classification as a whole.
 And once the individual models were run the overall accuracy of the process was 53%, slightly less than the base model.